clue1ess/xv6/explanation/explanation_xv6.md

 replace the process's memory with given program's image.
 1. acquire lock on the inode given bt path using ilock and read the inode from disk.
 2. as file is executable, it must be in elf format.
 So, to ensure file is not corrupted, check for elf->magic_number.
-3. create kernel mapping of virtual address space using setupkvm.(why? already there? may be will deallocate the allocated at timeof fork)
+3. create kernel mapping of virtual address space using setupkvm.
 4. load the program into memory.
-Now, as we know, executable has program headers which has rto be loaded into memory.
+Now, as we know, executable has program headers which has to be loaded into memory.
 Iterate till ph.num
     4.1 read program segment at ph.off
     4.2 allocate pages amd map them for this program to be loaded using allocuvm 4.3 load the program segment into pages allocated above using loaduvm.